 Your team must be flexible enough to look at the results and undertake changes if required.
 The KPIs help you identify if all your requirements are being met.

-Agility is the key here.
+Agility is the key to success of your digital transformation strategy.
 You must follow the detailed strategy you have formulated, but you must also be open to changes if it doesn’t work out the way you expected it to work.

 Tracking KPI’s and other metrics, aggregating and normalizing data with real-time dashboard capability is all you get with Qentelli’s home-grown AI infused framework, TED – The Engineering Dashboard.
 It enables better decision making by offering detailed insights across your value stream.